Indira Gandhi: Early life and career

-During her time in Europe, Indira was plagued with ill-health and was constantly attended to by doctors.
+During her time in Europe, Indira Nehru was plagued with ill health and was constantly attended to by doctors.
 She had to make repeated trips to Switzerland to recover, disrupting her studies.
-She was being treated there in 1940, when Germany rapidly conquered Europe.
-Indira tried to return to England through Portugal but was left stranded for nearly two months.
+She was there in 1940, when Germany rapidly conquered Europe.
+Nehru tried to return to England through Portugal but was left stranded for nearly two months.
 She managed to enter England in early 1941, and from there returned to India without completing her studies at Oxford.
 The university later awarded her an honorary degree.
 In 2010, Oxford honoured her further by selecting her as one of the ten Oxasians, illustrious Asian graduates from the University of Oxford.
-During her stay in Britain, Indira frequently met her future husband Feroze Gandhi (no relation to Mahatma Gandhi), whom she knew from Allahabad, and who was studying at the London School of Economics.
-Their marriage took place in Allahabad according to Adi Dharm rituals, though Feroze belonged to a Zoroastrian Parsi family of Gujarat.
+During her stay in Britain, Nehru frequently met her future husband Feroze Gandhi (no relation to Mahatma Gandhi).
+They were married in Allahabad according to Adi Dharm rituals, although Feroze belonged to a Zoroastrian Parsi family of Gujarat.
 The couple had two sons, Rajiv Gandhi (born 1944) and Sanjay Gandhi (born 1946).

+In September 1942, Indira Gandhi was arrested over her role in the Quit India Movement.
+She was released from jail in April 1943.
+"Mud entered our souls in the drabness of prison," she later recalled her time in the jail.
+She added, "When I came out, it was such a shock to see colors again I thought I would go out of my mind."

-In the 1950s, Indira, now Mrs. Indira Gandhi after her marriage, served her father unofficially as a personal assistant during his tenure as the first prime minister of India.
-Towards the end of the 1950s, Gandhi served as the President of the Congress.
-In that capacity, she was instrumental in getting the Communist led Kerala State Government dismissed in 1959.
-That government had the distinction of being India's first-ever elected Communist Government.
+In the 1950s, Indira, now Indira Gandhi after her marriage, unofficially served her father as a personal assistant during his tenure as the first prime minister of India.
+Near the end of the 1950s, Gandhi served as the president of the Congress.
+In that capacity, she was instrumental in having the communist-led Kerala state government dismissed in 1959.
+That government was India's first elected communist government.
 After her father's death in 1964 she was appointed a member of the Rajya Sabha (upper house) and served in Prime Minister Lal Bahadur Shastri's cabinet as Minister of Information and Broadcasting.
 In January 1966, after Shastri's death, the Congress legislative party elected her over Morarji Desai as their leader.
 Congress party veteran K. Kamaraj was instrumental in Gandhi achieving victory.
-Because she was a woman, other political leaders in India saw Gandhi as weak and hoped to use her as a puppet once elected: Congress President Kamaraj orchestrated Mrs. Gandhi's selection as prime minister because he perceived her to be weak enough that he and the other regional party bosses could control her, and yet strong enough to beat Desai [her political opponent] in a party election because of the high regard for her father ... a woman would be an ideal tool for the Syndicate.
+Because she was a woman, other political leaders in India saw Gandhi as weak and hoped to use her as a puppet once elected: Congress President Kamaraj orchestrated Mrs. Gandhi's selection as prime minister because he perceived her to be weak enough that he and the other regional party bosses could control her, and yet strong enough to beat Desai [her political opponent] in a party election because of the high regard for her father... a woman would be an ideal tool for the Syndicate.